How to Cut Through the Noise: Mastering Clear Communication

 Prepare and rehearse: Plan your message in advance and practice delivering it.

 Use storytelling: Stories create emotional connections and make your message more relatable.
-Stories help break down resistance because they can confront human behaviour or other difficult topics without engaging individuals in direct confrontation.
+They help break down resistance because they can confront human behaviour or other difficult topics without engaging individuals in direct confrontation.

 For example, if you are presenting a new initiative, start with a story about a challenge your team faced and how the initiative will help solve it.
 This approach makes your message more compelling and easier to remember.